namelessone667/false_bottom_generator/README.md

 How to generate you own custom false bottom cutout plan:
 1) Copy the falsebottomgenerator.exe executable and falsebottom.cfg config file into the same directory
 2) If you are not using Cygwin, copy the Cygwin runtime libraries (cygwin1.dll, cyggcc_s-seh-1.dll, cygstdc++-6.dll) also to the same folder
-3) Edit the falsebottom.cfg config file
+3) Edit the falsebottom.cfg config file (see falsebottom.png for description of configuration options)
 4) Run falsebottomgenerator.exe
 5) librecad.txt file is generated with the commands for the LibreCAD
 6) Start LibreCAD and load the librecad.txt command file